 Should you be worried about your trip?

-In summary, Southeast Asia remains accessible and most flights continue to operate normally despite the current disruptions.
-Airlines are constantly adjusting their flight plans to ensure passenger safety.
-The situation mainly affects itineraries transiting through the Middle East and is largely logistical.
-If your flight is maintained, there is generally no reason to cancel your trip.
+In summary, Southeast Asia remains highly accessible and airlines are constantly adjusting their flight plans to ensure absolute passenger safety.
+The disruptions are logistical in nature (longer flights, difficult connections).
+If your flight is maintained by the airline, there is generally no reason to cancel your trip on your own accord.

 FAQ: Key takeaways